wxwx1993/TS_Stochastic/README.md

 # Assessing the causal effects of a stochastic intervention in time series data: Are heat alerts effective in preventing deaths and hospitalizations?
-This is the data repository for public available code and data to reproduce analyses in Wu, X., Weinberger, K. R., Wellenius, G. A., Braun, D. and Dominici, F., 2020.
-Time Series Stochastic Causal Estimands: Assessing Heat Alert Effectiveness in Reducing Morbidity and Mortality
+This is the data repository for public available code and data to reproduce analyses in Wu, X., Weinberger, K. R., Wellenius, G. A., Braun, D. and Dominici, F., 2021.
+Assessing the causal effects of a stochastic intervention in time series data: Are heat alerts effective in preventing deaths and hospitalizations?

 <b>Simulation Code: </b><br>
 [`ts_ips_fun2.R`](https://github.com/wxwx1993/TS_Incremental/blob/main/Simulation/ts_ips_fun2.R) contains the functions to generate simulated data sets under each scenario and estimate the proposed estimator.